HQarroum/expressify/README.md

 ## Features

+ - Allows static applications to expose RESTful APIs.
- - Provides an encapsulation and an enveloppe protocol to exchange data between static web applications
+ - Provides a high-level protocol to exchange data between static web applications.
- - Allows static applications to expose RESTful APIs
- - Provides a service discoverability mechanism
+ - Provides a service discoverability mechanism.
+ - Resource centric publish-subscribe for message passing.
- - Built on top the standard `postMessage` API to allow secure communication between cross-domain applications
+ - Built on top the standard `postMessage` API to allow secure communication between cross-domain applications.
- - Provides both a server and a client implementation of this protocol
+ - Provides both a server and a client implementation of this protocol,

 ## Documentation